-The Samsung 65-inch LED NU6900 ($599) is a smart TV that offers plenty of the features you want for an attractive price.
+The Samsung 65-inch LED NU6900 ($479) offers many of the features you would get from the best TVs, for an attractive price.
 The LCD TV may not offer Samsung's quantum-dot QLED display, but everything on offer is poised to match whatever entry-level TV you might find on the market.
-For under $600 you can get 4K resolution, HDR support and Samsung's excellent smart TV platform, but the lower price does require a few compromises.
+For under $500 you can get 4K resolution, HDR support and Samsung's excellent smart TV platform, but the lower price does require a few compromises.

 Samsung NU6900 price and availability